stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 rare monograph of Eli Davenport, which embraces material orally obtained prior to 1839 among the oldest people of the state.
 This material, moreover, closely coincided with tales which I had personally heard from elderly rustics in the mountains of New Hampshire.
-Briefly summarised, it hinted at a hidden race of monstrous beings which lurked somewhere among the remoter hills&mdash;in the deep woods of the highest peaks, and the dark valleys where streams trickle from unknown sources.
+Briefly summarised, it hinted at a hidden race of monstrous beings which lurked somewhere among the remoter hills--in the deep woods of the highest peaks, and the dark valleys where streams trickle from unknown sources.
 These beings were seldom glimpsed, but evidences of their presence were reported by those who had ventured farther than usual up the slopes of certain mountains or into certain